-Our new Gandel Wing is a $120m investment in the health and wellbeing of current and future patients.
-We have embarked on this journey seven years ago with the aim to improve our facilities in order to meet the growing needs of our community.
-We believe that this new wing will help us deliver an exceptional patient experience and even better health service.
+The Gandel Wing is a $120m investment in the health and wellbeing of current and future patients.
+We embarked on this journey nine years ago, with the aim of improving our facilities in order to meet the growing needs of our community.
+We believe this new wing will help us deliver even better patient care.

-The first floor of the Gandel Wing provides a contemporary clinical environment for patients who come to Cabrini with acute cardiac problems such as irregular heartbeat.
-This new facility will provide a multidisciplinary approach to cardiac care, incorporating medical and surgical care (post-operative cardiothoracic), acute care and chronic care into one place.
+The acute cardiac service offers a contemporary clinical environment for patients who come to Cabrini with acute cardiac problems.
+This new facility will provide a multidisciplinary approach to cardiac care, incorporating medical and surgical care (post-operative cardiothoracic), acute care and chronic care.
 The acute cardiac service is a 20-bed unit, comprising 18 private rooms and one double room.

-Our expanded Maternity & Baby service on Level 2 will provide extra capacity in a contemporary setting.
+Our expanded maternity ward will provide extra capacity in a contemporary setting.
 The 19 private rooms (all with double beds) allow new mothers to rest and recover in comfort, with spouses able to stay overnight.
 The additional capacity means more children can safely begin their lives at Cabrini.

-Level 3 of the Gandel Wing is home to general medical services supporting greater mobility of our older patients.
-The purpose-built ward environment will enable our staff and doctors to better meet the needs of this complex group of patients with a focus on care that is comprehensive and well- coordinated.
-The design of rooms and common areas within this unit is focused on safety and patient care, with the goal of reducing the risk of patients having falls and experiencing delirium.
+The purpose-built ward for the care of our older patients will enable staff and doctors to better meet the needs of this complex group of patients, with a focus on care that is comprehensive and well- coordinated.
+The design of rooms and common areas within this unit are focused on safety and patient care, with the goal of reducing the risk of patients having falls and experiencing delirium.

-The Gandel Wing includes a purpose-built radiotherapy facility, with linear accelerators to deliver radiation therapy, and a mapping CT (which stands for computed tomography) capability for medical imaging.
+The purpose-built radiotherapy facility, with linear accelerators to deliver radiation therapy and a mapping CT (which stands for computed tomography) capability for medical imaging.
 The consolidation of chemotherapy, diagnostic and radiotherapy services into one location means that patients can have all of their cancer treatment in one familiar place.
 This provides greater convenience and comfort for a better patient experience.

-Cabrini’s new respiratory and medical specialties ward is located on the top storey of the building.
-This ward provides specialised facilities to help us manage care of patients who have respiratory and infectious illnesses, such as influenza.
+Cabrini’s new respiratory and medical specialties ward provides specialised facilities to help us manage care of patients who have respiratory and infectious illnesses.
 This new ward includes 18 private rooms and one double room.